mcollums/String-Calculator/README.md

 # String-Calculator
-Calculator that takes in a string on numbers serparated by custom delimiters.
+Calculator that takes in a string on numbers separated by custom delimiters.

 ## Technologies
 - Javascript